mkosir/demozap/README.md

 [![oclif][oclif-badge]][oclif-url]
 [![storybook][storybook-badge]][storybook-url]

-_Generate documentation in Storybook tab 📑_
+_Generate component code as documentation in Storybook tab 📑_

 ![](demo.gif)

+Use StoryTab and keep your documentation up to date 💪
+Maintaining code and documentation separately makes it painful 🙅
+Code can't lie, documentation can.
+It's way too easy to get them out of sync 💥

 ## Install